MichaelJBerk/CopyWithoutNikudot/Readme.md

 If you already know how to remove a Service in macOS, there's nothing new here.

 Open the Finder.
 In the Menu Bar, click "Go" and choose "Go to Folder..." from the dropdown.
-In the panel that just opened, type `~/Library/Services/` in the sheet that just opened.
+In the panel that just opened, type `~/Library/Services/`.
 From this folder, just delete the "Remove Nikudot" file.

 Keyboard Shortcut